New York World Building: Site

-The New York World Building was at 53–63 Park Row, at the northeast corner with Frankfort Street, in the Civic Center of Manhattan, across from New York City Hall.
+The New York World Building was at 53–63 Park Row, at the northeast corner with Frankfort Street, in the Civic Center of Manhattan, New York City, United States, across from New York City Hall.
 The building initially occupied a roughly parallelogram-shaped land lot with frontage of 115 ft on Park Row to the northwest and 136 ft on Frankfort Street to the south.
 It abutted the Brooklyn Bridge to the north and other buildings to the east; the lot originally had a cut-out on the northeastern corner so that the Brooklyn Bridge side was shorter than the Frankfort Street side.
 Immediately to the south of the site was the New York Tribune Building.
 Frankfort Street sloped downward away from Park Row so that while the basement was one level below Park Row, it was only a few steps below grade at the eastern end of the Frankfort Street frontage.

 After an annex eastward to North William Street was completed in 1908, the building took up the entire city block and had a frontage of 85 ft along North William Street.
 The expanded building had 237 ft of frontage on Frankfort Street.
 The annex covered a lot of 7500 ft2, giving the building a total lot area of 18,496 ft2.

 Prior to the World Building's development, the building was the site of French's Hotel.
 The hotel had been developed after the lots were acquired by one John Simpson in 1848.
 The Worlds owner and the building's developer, Joseph Pulitzer, had been thrown out of the same hotel during the American Civil War; at the time, he was a recent Hungarian immigrant who had volunteered to serve in the Union Army's cavalry.